Package 'mpspline2'

 Value

-A four-item list containing a matrix of predicted values over the input depth ranges, a matrix of predicted values over the output depth ranges, a matrix of 1cm predictions, and a matrix of RMSE and IQR-scaled RMSE values.
-Site identifiers are in rownames attributes.
+mpspline_compact() returns a four-item list containing matrices: predicted values over input depth ranges, output depth ranges, 1cm predictions, and RMSE values.
+Site identifiers are in rownames.

 Examples